Discover more from Productive Flourishing

 Reason #1: You Don’t Have a Clear Reason or WHY

 You may need to make a couple of jumps.
-If you make those jumps and reach that larger, big-picture life perspective where your core values lie, and before-you-die goals, and still can’t see how an action item fits… it’s a candidate to drop.
-That’s right, drop completely.
+If you make those jumps and reach that larger, big-picture life perspective where your core values and before-you-die goals lie, and still can’t see how an action item fits, it’s a candidate to drop.

 There are certain things in life that need to get done, regardless of why.
-We also prioritize those accordingly.
+We prioritize those accordingly.
 As an example, doing our taxes isn’t tied in an obvious way to a positive goal we have.
-But paying your dues to the government, and staying out of the red already has a pretty strong “why”.
+But staying out of jail and avoiding legal woes has a pretty strong why attached to it.

 If you’re dealing with tasks that have a clear-cut WHY, but you are still procrastinating, that’s when you need to refer to the other reasons and tactics listed here.
 Don’t give up yet.